 - (a) This Table defines the relationship between test pressures and maximum allowable operating pressures subsequent to the test.
 If an operating company decides that the maximum operating pressure will be less than the design pressure, a corresponding reduction in the prescribed test pressure may be made as indicated in the Pressure Test Prescribed, Minimum column.
 If this reduced test pressure is used, however, the maximum operating pressure cannot later be raised to the design pressure without retesting the line to a higher test pressure.
 See paras.
-805.2.1(d), 845.2.2, and 845.2.3. - (b) Gas piping within gas pipeline facilities (e.g., meter stations, regulator stations, etc.) is to be tested and the maximum allowable operating pressure qualified in accordance with para.
-841.3 and Tables 841.3.2-1 and 841.3.3-1 subject to the appropriate location class, design factor, and test medium criteria. - (c) When an air or gas test is used, the user of this Code is cautioned to evaluate the ability of the piping system to resist propagating brittle or ductile fracture at the maximum stress level to be achieved during the test.
+805.2.1, 845.2.2, and 845.2.3. - (b) Gas piping within gas pipeline facilities (e.g., meter stations, regulator stations, year piping, etc.) is to be tested and the maximum allowable operating pressure qualified in accordance with para.
+841.3 and Tables 841.3 21 and 841.3.3-1 subject to the appropriate location class, design factor, and test medium criteria. - (c) When testing pneumatically, the user of this Code is cautioned to evaluate the ability of the piping system to resist propagating brittle or ductile fracture at the maximum stress level to be achieved during the test.